solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 6. Next it checks if the stake weights returned are valid with the local stake history that wasy synced from entrypoint and if the stake is >= 67% of the total stake.
 7. Next it will request the transaction proof using the slot and transaction signature.
 It will then perform the following checks:
   -  Verify the `entries` by checking that hashing the start hash of the slot `num_hash` times results in the same hash as the entry.
-  -  Check if the transaction signature is included in any of the slots entries.
+  -  Check if the transaction signature is included in any of the slots entries and the merkle proof is valid.
   -  Check if transaction is included in the poh hash by calculating `hash(prev_hash,hash(transaction_signatures))` and if it matches the entry hash.
 8. Reconstruct the bankhash with `blockhash(entry hash)`, `parent_hash`, `accounts_delta_hash` and `signature_count` and check if all votes voted on this bankhash by parsing them.
 9. If all these checks are valid the slot can be marked as confirmed under a supermajority trust assumption.